cf73/agpur/content/collections/pages/monobloc.md

     content:
       -
         type: text
-        text: "These compact monos offer 250w/8 and 500w/4 ohm power, using Leo Ayzenshtat's renowned Orchard Audio ULTRA balanced module, powered by a custom 800w SMPS with a huge 72,000 uF capacitive reserve."
+        text: 'These compact monos offer 250w/8 and 500w/4 ohm power, using customized Ayzenshtat renowned Orchard Audio ULTRA balanced modules, powered by a custom 800w SMPS with optimal reserve capacitance.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'ALL INPUT, OUTPUT and Power Supply wiring are ArgentPur solid pure silver in Teflon air-tubes for peerless soundstage detail and holography... ultimate transparency WITHOUT brightness!'
+        text: 'ALL INPUT, OUTPUT and Power Supply wiring is ArgentPur solid PURE SILVER in Teflon air-tubes for peerless soundstage detail and holography... ultimate transparency WITHOUT brightness!'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Improvements compared to other GaN-FET and Class D designs, clearly equaling Class A musicality, but with gut-wrenching bass grip.'
+        text: 'Silver-Gold MUNDORF capacitors are used in the critical signal paths to also provide far better resolution compared to other GaN-FET and Class D designs, clearly equaling Class A musicality but with ultra-fast gut-wrenching bass grip.'
   -
     type: paragraph
     content: